dswisher/monogame-pong/README.md

 The game will now run from within Rider.
 It does not run from the command-line, unless you do a `dotnet clean` first.

+For a little more info, see [this issue](https://github.com/MonoGame/MonoGame/issues/3556#issuecomment-1762816496).